rnewstead1/rest-workshop/README.md

 }
 ```

+## Talking points
+- What response code does each endpoint return?
+- What happens if there's an error?
+- Which REST verb have you used to update the job title, and why?
+- How have you structured your url to get a single job?
+How do you pass the id?
+What other ways can you do this?
+- How have you designed the APIs to get employer details?
+What other ways can you do this?

 ## Next steps
 Use [supertest](https://www.npmjs.com/package/supertest) to write some automated tests for your api using [mocha](https://www.npmjs.com/package/mocha) (or a test framework of your choice).